cargo-lambda/cargo-lambda/docs/commands/watch.md

 # cargo lambda watch

 The watch subcommand emulates the AWS Lambda control plane API.
 Run this command at the root of a Rust workspace and cargo-lambda will use cargo-watch to hot compile changes in your Lambda functions.
 Use flag `--no-reload` to avoid hot compilation.
-Use flag `--no-start` if you want to start you function manually from your IDE and debug it using breakpoints.
+Use flag `--only-lambda-apis` if you want to start you function manually from your IDE and debug it using breakpoints.

 ::: warning
 This command works best with the **[Lambda Runtime version 0.5.1](https://crates.io/crates/lambda_runtime/0.5.1)**.
 Previous versions of the runtime are likely to crash with serialization errors.